neurodata/neurodata.io/content/about/agreements.md

 [TOC]

-> COMMITMENT: A value we hold and abide by.
-> AGREEMENT: A specific action that we will perform as stated.

 The below commitments and agreements are designed to facilitate each of us individually and collectively succeeding at our mission while in mind, body, spirit alignment.
 They are in a continual process of refinement; in life, work, and science, we experiment, learn, and grow.
 Note that these commitments and agreements *augment*, and therefore do not replace, official JHU policies, including: